Skinnytaste > Recipes > Gazpacho

 This post may contain affiliate links.
 Read my disclosure policy.

-Easy Gazpacho Recipe
+Traditional Gazpacho Recipe

-• Simple, In-Season Ingredients: Gazpacho is a classic example of how simple, quality ingredients can create a dish greater than the sum of its parts.
+• Simple, in-season ingredients: Gazpacho is a classic example of how simple, quality ingredients can create a dish greater than the sum of its parts.
 Tomatoes are the star of this dish, so make this easy gazpacho recipe in the summer when they’re at their peak.

 • Gazpacho is the perfect starter to any meal.
 It’s light and delicious and goes well with many summer dishes.

-• Cool and Refreshing: Gazpacho is the best for satisfying a soup craving in hot weather.
+• Cool and refreshing.
+Gazpacho is the best for satisfying a soup craving in hot weather.
+This soup is loaded with colorful vegetables, has minimal added fat, and is low in carbs.

-• Easy : Just blend everything and chill.
+• Effortless.
+Just blend everything and chill.

-• Cucumber and Bell Pepper: Peel one cucumber and core one orange bell pepper or red bell pepper.
+• Cucumber and bell pepper: Peel one cucumber and core one orange bell pepper or red bell pepper.
 Save some diced veggies for garnish.

 • Vinegar: You’ll need two tablespoons of sherry vinegar.

-• Olive Oil to blend into the soup and some to drizzle on top
+• Olive oil to blend into the soup and some to drizzle on top

-• Salt to season the soup
+• Salt to season the soup.

-• Micro greens or fresh herbs as a topping if you want
+• Micro greens or fresh herbs as a topping if you want.

 Variations